elastic/integrations/packages/gcp/docs/README.md

 ## Authentication

-To use this Google Cloud Platform (GCP) integration, you need to set up a *Service Account* with a few *Roles* and a *Service Account Key* to access data on your GCP project.
+To use this Google Cloud Platform (GCP) integration, you need to set up a *Service Account* with a *Role* and a *Service Account Key* to access data on your GCP project.

 ### Service Account